dwinovic/backend-vehicleRental/README.md

 ## About The Project

-<b>Vehicle Rental</b> is a Blalala Blalala Blalala Blalala Blalala Blalala Blalala Blalala Blalala Blalala Blalala Blalala Blalala Blalala Blalala Blalala Blalala Blalala Blalala Blalala
+<b>Vehicle Rental</b> is a platform for providing vehicle rental services from various major cities in Indonesia.
+The service provider is managed by a trusted vendor.

 ### Build With
 * [Express Js](https://expressjs.com/)